-Keyword Value after Value specified with the "after" keyword cputime Value specified with the "cputime" keyword. job Name of the job script file built by the nastran command. log Name of the LOG file. ppc Value of "ppc", i.e, (%cputime% - %ppcdelta%). ррт Value of "ppm", i.e., (%memory% + %ppmdelta%). prm Value of "prm", i.e., (%ppm% + %prmdelta%). qclass This can be used to define an optional queue class in the command definition. qoption This can be used to define any option not directly represented by the other variables or not explicitly included in the command definition. username User name prod ver nastran example queue=small runs the job script using the command:
+Keyword Value after Value specified with the "after" keyword cputime Value specified with the "cputime" keyword. job Name of the job script file built by the nastran command. log Name of the LOG file. ppc Value of "ppc", i.e, (%cputime% - %ppcdelta%). ppm Value of "ppm", i.e., (%memory% + %ppmdelta%). prm Value of "prm", i.e., (%ppm% + %prmdelta%). qclass This can be used to define an optional queue class in the command definition. qoption This can be used to define any option not directly represented by the other variables or not explicitly included in the command definition. username User name runs the job script using the command: